itkrivoshei/Libft/README.md

 # Libft School 21 project
-My own C library for School 21 projects
+My own C library for School 21 projects.
 ## Build
 - To compile and generate a static C library named libft.a
   - `make`